 Discuss the plan with your care attendant and the people in your network.
 Review the plan every six months and periodically quiz your assistants about what to do.
 Ensure that they know how to operate any medical equipment you need.
 Rotate food and water supplies.

 Keep appropriate licenses for your service animal updated and keep them with you in the event you choose to use an emergency public shelter.

 - Order FEMA's free pamphlet, Preparing for Disaster for People with Disabilities and Other Special Needs (FEMA 476), toll-free at 1-800-480-2520.
-The booklet also is online at www.fema.gov.
+The booklet is also available online at ww...